cjripple/DH110-SEM1F/assignment02/README.md

 ## Reflection

 This is a great insight into what the world of Usability Testing looks like in the real world.
 It's fascinating to realize how valuable user/consumer feedback is when developing a product.
 I've participated in some market research surveys for companies where I provide feedback on daily things I do and use.
 While this is much different than Usability Testing, I realize that companies allocate a large budget to gathering feedback from real world users.
 This is another reason why UX job is a fantastic job option; it's very in-demand.
+This research provides very valuable insights that can lead to further development of products, bug fixes, optimization, and pretty much all across the board.